Reviews: Set! for Hot Docs 2021

 About the author

 Dakota Arsenault is the creator, host, producer and editor of Contra Zoom Pod.
 His favourite movies include The Life Aquatic, 12 Angry Men, Rafifi and Portrait of a Lady on Fire.
-He first started the podcast back in April of 2015 and has produced well over 200 episodes.
+He first started the podcast back in April of 2015 and has produced well over 250 episodes.
+Dakota is also a co-founder of the Cascadian Film and Television Critics Association.

 Discover more from Contra Zoom Pod